Obituary: James Lee ‘Bucky’ Ice, 75, Bardstown - Nelson County Gazette

 Obituary: James Lee ‘Bucky’ Ice, 75, Bardstown

 The funeral is 11 a.m.
 Friday, Aug.
-16, 2024, at the Houghlin-Greenwell Funeral Home in Bardstown with burial in St. Joseph Cemetery.
+16, 2024, at the Houghlin-Greenwell Funeral Home with burial in St. Joseph Cemetery.

+A bereavement dinner is to be held at the American Legion Post 121 at 206 W. Broadway in Bardstown immediately following the funeral.
+In honor of Bucky, you are welcome to bring a dish or donation; food can be brought to the American Legion Post after 10 a.m.
+Friday.

 The Houghlin-Greenwell Funeral Home is in charge of arrangements.